 Jesus completely satisfies the spiritual hunger.

 Some react by pulling away (vv.
 60, 66).
 Readers would probably think of communion from v.
-53, since "drink his blood" suddenly appears.
+53 since "drink his blood" suddenly appears.
 (John's alternative communion)

-In 6:35-40 eating and drinking is a metaphor for believing in him.
+In 6:35-40, eating and drinking is a metaphor for believing in him.
 Communion is not necessary for salvation.

 "Then Jesus declared, "I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty."
 6:35